Effects of violence in mass media: Catalyst model

 One alternative theory is the catalyst model which has been proposed to explain the etiology of violence.
 The catalyst model is a new theory and has not been tested extensively.
 According to the catalyst model, violence arises from a combination of genetic and early social influences (family and peers in particular).
 According to this model, media violence is explicitly considered a weak causal influence.
 Specific violent acts are catalyzed by stressful environment circumstances, with less stress required to catalyze violence in individuals with greater violence predisposition.
 Some early work has supported this view Research from 2013 with inmates has, likewise, provided support for the catalyst model.
-Specifically, as suggested by the catalyst model, perpetrators of crimes sometimes included stylistic elements or behaviors in their crimes they had seen in media, but the motivation to commit crimes itself was unrelated to media viewing.
+Specifically, as suggested by the catalyst model, perpetrators of crimes sometimes included stylistic elements or behaviors in their crimes they had seen in media, but the motivation to commit crimes itself was unrelated to media viewing and instead internal.

 Moral panic theory

 A final theory relevant to this area is the moral panic.
 Elucidated largely by David Gauntlett, this theory postulates that concerns about new media are historical and cyclical.
 In this view, a society forms a predetermined negative belief about a new medium—typically not used by the elder and more powerful members of the society.
 Research studies and positions taken by scholars and politicians tend to confirm the pre-existing belief, rather than dispassionately observe and evaluate the issue.
 Eventually the panic dies out after several years or decades, but ultimately resurfaces when yet another new medium is introduced.